Cockfighting: United States

-Additionally, the 2014 farm bill, signed into law by President Obama, contained a provision making it a federal crime to attend an animal fighting event or bring a child under the age of 16 to an animal fighting event.
+Additionally, the 2014 farm bill, signed into law by President Barack Obama, contained a provision making it a federal crime to attend an animal fighting event or bring a child under the age of 16 to an animal fighting event.

-The cockfighting ban was further extended by federal law to include U.S. territories—American Samoa, the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands—effective at the end of 2019, as signed into law in the 2018 farm bill by President Trump.
+The cockfighting ban was further extended by federal law to include U.S. territories—American Samoa, the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands—effective at the end of 2019, as signed into law in the 2018 farm bill by President Donald Trump.
 In Puerto Rico, cockfighting is popular and has been considered a "national sport" since at least the 1950s.
 According to a National Park Service report, it generates about $100 million annually.
 There are some 200,000 fighting birds annually on the island.
 Puerto Rico's Cockfighting Commission regulates 87 clubs, but many non-government sanctioned "underground" cockfighting operations exist.
 On December 18, 2019, estimating that cockfighting employs 27,000 people and has a value to the economy of about $18 million, Puerto Rico passed a law attempting to keep the practice legal despite the imminent federal ban.
 In 2021, governor Pedro Pierluisi announced the government would support a legal effort before the U.S. Supreme Court to overturn the ban.
 The Supreme Court refused to hear the case, Ortiz-Diaz v.
 United States, in October 2021, leaving the federal ban in place.

 The Animal Fighting Prohibition Enforcement Act, a federal law that made it a federal crime to transfer cockfighting implements across state or national borders and increasing the penalty for violations of federal animal fighting laws to three years in prison, became law in 2007.
 It passed the House of Representatives 368–39 and the Senate by unanimous consent and was signed into law by President George W. Bush.

 The Animal Welfare Act was amended again in 2008 when provisions were included in the 2008 Farm Bill (P.L.
 110–246).
 These provisions tightened prohibitions on dog and other animal fighting activities, and increased penalties for violations of the act.